dotnet/docs/docs/framework/wcf/feature-details/encryption-of-digital-signatures.md

 3. Set the <xref:System.ServiceModel.Channels.AsymmetricSecurityBindingElement.MessageProtectionOrder%2A?displayProperty=nameWithType> property to <xref:System.ServiceModel.Security.MessageProtectionOrder.SignBeforeEncrypt>, or set the <xref:System.ServiceModel.Channels.SymmetricSecurityBindingElement.MessageProtectionOrder%2A?displayProperty=nameWithType> property to <xref:System.ServiceModel.Security.MessageProtectionOrder.SignBeforeEncrypt>.

- [!INCLUDE[crabout](../../../../includes/crabout-md.md)] creating custom bindings, see [Creating User-Defined Bindings](../../../../docs/framework/wcf/extending/creating-user-defined-bindings.md). [!INCLUDE[crabout](../../../../includes/crabout-md.md)] creating a custom binding for a specific authentication mode, see [How to: Create a SecurityBindingElement for a Specified Authentication Mode](../../../../docs/framework/wcf/feature-details/how-to-create-a-securitybindingelement-for-a-specified-authentication-mode.md).
+ For more information about creating custom bindings, see [Creating User-Defined Bindings](../../../../docs/framework/wcf/extending/creating-user-defined-bindings.md).
+For more information about creating a custom binding for a specific authentication mode, see [How to: Create a SecurityBindingElement for a Specified Authentication Mode](../../../../docs/framework/wcf/feature-details/how-to-create-a-securitybindingelement-for-a-specified-authentication-mode.md).

 ## See Also
  <xref:System.ServiceModel.Security.MessageProtectionOrder>